-DnD Tip: When choosing a place to eat, look for eateries that are packed with local people.
+Pro Tip: When choosing a place to eat, look for eateries that are packed with local people.
 Chances are good that the food will be fresh.
 Because of the high turnover, they’ll be constantly cooking that food, and because the locals are eating there, you can bet it’s authentic and affordable.

 11. Jet Lag

 Everyone is always asking us about how we combat jet lag.

 Jet lag is a tough one as it’s almost impossible to beat completely.
 But there are ways to ease into the time zone that you are flying to.
 We have little tricks that we do when we fly.

 - Switch to local time on your phone on the plane.
 Do this before you even arrive at your destination then you’ll already be thinking in the time you are going to.
 Try to stay up as late as you can.
 Don’t be tempted to go to sleep at 5:00 pm.
 If we arrive early in the day we may have a nap but only for an hour or so.
 Just enough so we don’t feel like a train wreck.
 We then force ourselves to get up and stay up until a reasonable hour at bed time.

 - Go outside, feel the fresh air and sunlight and walk around.
 You’ll feel better, honestly.

 - Avoid alcohol – It used to be that before every trip we’d go to the airport and enjoy a couple of beers or glasses of wine before flying.
 We thought it would help us sleep.
 But we always felt awful halfway through the flight and when we arrived at our destination.
 Now we rarely drink on travel days.
 Instead we drink plenty of water or juice to stay hydrated.
 We even avoid coffee, tea, and soft drinks.
 I rarely feel like a train wreck when traveling anymore.

 - Sleep on the flight.
 Both Dave and I are lucky, we sleep like babies on nearly every flight.
 I can contort up into the tiniest of seats and fall asleep.
 Not everyone can do that so try and make it more comfortable and easier to fall asleep by bringing along a face mask, neck pillow and ear plugs or noise reducing head phones.
 Pack a cozy sweater and settle in for a sleep.
 It does wonders for when you arrive at your destination.

-9. Don’t be foolish
+12. Don’t be foolish